-These durable, leather and textile tennis shoes have a lightweight feel with a fit that is comfortable for most, especially those with neutral foot structure.
-Sport an attractive, traditional style.
+These durable leather-and-textile tennis shoes have a lightweight feel with a fit that is comfortable for most.
+They also sport an attractive, traditional style.

 Somewhat lacking when it comes to arch support.
-Sizes can be unpredictable, as owners have reported them to be too narrow, too large, and just right.
+Sizes can be unpredictable, as owners have reported them to be too narrow, too large, or just right.